guzmanalejandro/computer-science/README.md

 > **Note**
 >
-> Podeu accedir directament als arxius utilitzant `https://guzmanrq.github.io/computer-science/${PATH}`, where `${PATH}` corresponds to its address within the repository.
+> You can directly access the files using `https://guzmanrq.github.io/computer-science/${PATH}`, where `${PATH}` corresponds to its address within the repository.
 For example, if you want to consult the Data Structures notes, `https://guzmanrq.github.io/computer-science/1/first-semester/DS/DS.pdf`.